ni/nimble/packages/blazor-workspace/NimbleBlazor/README.md

 - Interactive WebAssembly: Client-side rendering (CSR) using Blazor WebAssembly: `RenderMode.InteractiveWebAssembly`
 - Interactive Auto: Interactive SSR initially, then CSR on subsequent visits after the Blazor bundle is downloaded: `RenderMode.InteractiveAuto`
 - Static server-side rendering (static SSR): Default, when no render mode is specified
   - ⚠️Warning: This render mode is not recommended for most use cases with Nimble.
 As the page is just rendered once server-side and then no state is maintained, you're unable to use event handlers or call methods on components.
-This also means that for components like the Nimble Table / Wafer Map, setting data can't be done vi the component methods (because they'll have no effect if called).
+This also means that for components like the Nimble Table / Wafer Map, setting data can't be done via the component methods (because they'll have no effect if called).

 #### Prerendering